MonikerSec/Musketeer-Terminal-2.0/README.md

 #### ***2022-2023***

-## Currently in development by The Three Musketeers:
+## Developed by The Three Musketeers:
 > ***Ryan Triplett,***
 ***Brandon Poplin,***
 ***and Drew Boggs***